LogicalCube/spike-wasi-chain/README.md

-# WASI Stuff
+# WASI as Plugin Spike

-Playing around with server side WASM.
+Playing around with server side WASM (WASI).
 Examples include:

 - C99 program that compiles into a wasi module
 - Rust program that compiles into a wasi module
 - Go program that compiles into a wasi module (only works with go 1.21 or tinygo)

-- Go "server" application that loads the wasi files
+- Go "server" application that loads the wasi files and calls a `sum` function

 If you want to just build and run the compiled WASI files, install the [WasmTime local application](https://wasmtime.dev/) which will allow you to run the .wasm files directly.